LibertyDSNP/spec/pages/Messages/Validation.md

 ## General Message Validation

-In general, all implementations should validate all announcements for correctness against the [DSNP message schema](/Messages/Overview) and authenticity using [their provided signatures](/Messages/Signatures).
+In general, implementations should validate all announcements for correctness against the [DSNP message schema](/Messages/Overview) and authenticity using [their provided signatures](/Messages/Signatures).
-Additionally, all client implementations should validate content for correctness against the [Activity Pub schema](https://www.w3.org/TR/activitypub/) and authenticity using the provided content hash.
+Additionally, client implementations must validate the activity pub content of applicable messages for correctness with the [Activity Pub schema](https://www.w3.org/TR/activitypub/) and authenticity using the provided content hash.
-However, announcers may choose to skip content validation steps in the interest of performance.
+Announcers may choose to skip content validation checks in the interest of performance given the high cost of fetching content.

 ### Announcement Correctness

 Validation of announcement correctness will vary depending on which fields are present on a particular DSNP message type.
-In general, correctness validation will consist of confirming that all necessary fields are present and that values in each field use a format appropriate for the field type.
+In general, announcement correctness validation will consist of confirming that all necessary fields are present and that values in each field use a format appropriate for the field type.

 #### Encrypted Messages

-In the case of encrypted messages, if the validating user does not possess the necessary keys to decrypt a message, no validation is possible and the message must be treated as valid, i.e. included in a batch, unless proven otherwise.
+Announcers who do not possess the necessary keys to decrypt an encrypted message cannot validate the message's correctness and must treat the message as valid so users with the appropriate keys may still access them in the produced batch.
-Clients, indexers and end-users who also do not possess the necessary keys should ignore these messages.
+In contrast, clients and indexers who do not possess the necessary keys to decrypt an encrypted message should consider the message invalid and ignore it as it provides no value to the end-user.

-Optionally, announcers and indexers may choose to invalidate encrypted messages for which the content is obviously incorrect, i.e. the encrypted byte array isn't long enough to be a valid message, however no standard is defined for this behavior and caution should be used to avoid incorrectly invalidating messages.
+Optionally, announcers and indexers may choose to invalidate encrypted messages for which the content is obviously incorrect, i.e. the encrypted byte array isn't long enough to be a valid message, however no standard will be defined for this behavior and caution should be used to avoid incorrectly invalidating messages.

-If the validating user does possess the necessary keys, the message should decrypted and validated as if it were a non-encrypted message.
+If any validator, including announcers, clients and indexers, do possess the necessary keys to decrypt a given message, the message should decrypted and validated as if it were a non-encrypted message.

 #### Non-Encrypted Messages